Last Updated on January 28, 2024 by Carrie Stephens

-What Predators Do Parrots Have?
+Predators Parrots Have

 The above classes of predators pursue parrots.
-However, certain predators hunt parrots more often, making them a primary food source.
+However, predators hunt parrots more often, making them a primary food source.
 Here are the hunters of parrots in the wild:

-- Black and white hawk eagles
+- Black and white hawk eagles.

-- Harpy eagles
+- Harpy eagles.

 The Puerto Rican screech owl is a raptor found in the same forests as the Puerto Rican parrot.

-Big cats are good at hunting parrots due to their claws, ability to climb, and lightning-quick reflexes.
+Big cats are good at hunting parrots due to their claws, ability to climb, and lightning-fast reflexes.
 While any big cat that shares a habitat with parrots may eat them, the most common parrot hunters are:

 Monkeys are a less common predator.
 Even so, these primates will seek out and eat parrots.

-Snakes hunt parrots on occasion.
 Unlike birds of prey, snakes can’t attack parrots while flying.
 Instead, they seek out parrots in trees.

-Large snakes like pythons and boa constrictors spend time above the ground, where they can stealthily creep up behind a parrot while resting on a branch.
+Giant snakes like pythons and boa constrictors spend time above the ground, where they can stealthily creep up behind a parrot while resting on a branch.

 Then, they’ll strike with their powerful jaws, causing significant damage, and coil around the parrot.
 Once captured, there’s no escape.

-What New Predators Prey On Parrots?
+New Predators That Prey On Parrots

 Feral Cats and Rats